Choke (band)

-Choke is a Canadian punk rock band from Edmonton.
+Choke was a Canadian punk rock band from Edmonton, Alberta.

 History

-With original members Jack Jaggard, Clay Shea, Shawn Moncrieff and Stefan Levasseur, Choke has toured in Canada and the USA.
+With original members Jack Jaggard, Clay Shea, Shawn Moncrieff and Stefan Levasseur, Choke has toured in Canada and the US.

 Choke released their first two albums independently, Lotion in 1995 and Give'er in 1996, which was later released through Smallman Records, who signed the band in 1997.
 Choke released Needless To Say the following year, an album that was chosen by Exclaim! magazine as one of the top ten punk albums of the year.
 1999 saw the release of Foreword.
-A departure from the skate-punk sound that defined "Needless to Say", "Foreword" was described jokingly by Shea as the "career killer".
+A departure from the skate-punk sound that defined Needless to Say, Foreword was described jokingly by Shea as the "career killer".
 Despite this, Exclaim! magazine called the album "a tremendous accomplishment by punk standards".
 Foreword cemented the band's reputation as one of Canada's top punk acts, alongside Propagandhi, Painted Thin, and I Spy.

 In 2002, There's A Story To This Moral was released, followed by 2005's Slow Fade Or How I Learned To Question Infinity.
 The latter was recorded in Vancouver, with Blair Calibaba (Gob, Propagandhi) and Paul Forgues (Slayer, Nine Inch Nails, Treble Charger), and became the fifth release through Smallman Records.
 The band was heralded by Exclaim! as "...one of the finest technically progressive bands on the planet."